 If you end up getting denied, you do have the right to ask for reconsideration, but you’ll need to make the case that Discover’s information about you was incomplete/incorrect.
 Call customer service at (800) 347-2683.
 Good luck!

-When it comes to how long it takes to get a Discover card, the answer is 5-7 business days.
+It should take 5-7 business days to get a Discover card in the mail.
 It usually takes 7-10 business days for competing cards to show up in your mailbox, so kudos to Discover on this one.
-If it's any longer than 7 business days, call 800-DISCOVER (800-347-2683)… read full answer
+If you’re referring to a replacement Discover card, it should reach you in 4 to 6 business days.… read full answer

 Discover is a good credit card company because there are Discover cards for people of all credit levels, and all of them have $0 annual fees and $0 foreign transaction fees.
 Plus, Discover cards all reward cardholders with at least 1% back on purchases and will match new cardholders’ earnings from the first year as an anniversary present.
 Most Discover cards also offer 0% introductory APRs on purchases and balance transfers (with a standard variable rate applying after that).… read full answer